TFC-Russia/tfc-curios-weight/README.md

 ### 1.0.0
 - Initial release of the mod.
 It adds weight calculations for all Curios slots.
 - There is a config option to disable the mod.
+- There is special case when Player will not receive TFC Exhausted effect - when **at most one** item in Curios slots is HUGE + VERY_HEAVY, allowing to carry one heavy backpack in Curios slot without a debuff.
+Any other combinations of HUGE + VERY_HEAVY items will lead to debuffs.

 ## To Do List